-The Parties acknowledge that a competitive Mainline System is in the interest of all stakeholders and will enable TransCanada to meet its own and its Shippers needs, supporting the long-term viability of the Mainline System.
+The Parties acknowledge that a competitive Mainline System is in the interest of all stakeholders and will enable TransCanada to meet its own and its Shippers’ needs, supporting the long-term viability of the Mainline System.
 TransCanada shall present to the stakeholders before the end of August 2001, a specific business and regulatory model for the future that will allow it to compete effectively for market demand and gas supplies.
 Discussions with respect to any new business and regulatory model, including a code of conduct, will be initiated on or before September 17, 2001 and completed by February 28, 2002.

 ARTICLE 14